Jar Lid with Human Face

 - Museum Location: This item is on view in Egypt Reborn: Art for Eternity, Old Kingdom to 18th Dynasty, Egyptian Galleries, 3rd Floor

 - Accession Number: 87.78

-- Credit Line: Purchased with Funds given by Christos G. Bastis and the Charles Edwin Wilbour Fund
+- Credit Line: Purchased with funds given by Christos G. Bastis and Charles Edwin Wilbour Fund

 - Rights Statement: Creative Commons-BY